TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

     // use Symfony\Component\Console\Input\InputOption;

     /**
-     * Configure the command by defining the name, options and arguments */ protected function configure()
+     * Configure the command by defining options and arguments */ protected function configure()
     {
-        $this->setDescription('Run content importer.
-Without arguments all available wizards will be run.')
+        $this
             ->addArgument(
                 'wizardName',
                 InputArgument::OPTIONAL,